haaag/PyBrowsers/README.md

 ### ⭐ About

-This Python script allows you to quickly launch `browser profiles` without having to manually navigate through the browser's settings.
-It reads the profile information from each browser's config directory and presents them as options for launch.
-This can save you time and improve your workflow if you frequently switch between multiple profiles.
+This Python script simplifies launching browser profiles by automatically retrieving profile information from each browser's config directory.
+It presents these profiles as launch options, saving time and enhancing workflow, especially for users who frequently switch between multiple profiles.

 ### 📦 Installation